yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + The sidecar sees the newly created BA and gRPC calls the driver to grant access.
 + COSI sees the completed BA which triggers binding the BA in `Bucket`.

++ Depending on when the app pod was started, the kubelet call `NodePublishVolume` and waits for the response from the cosi-node-adapter.
++ The cois-node-adaper sees the `NodePublishVolume` request and is passed the `BucketRequest` and `BucketAccessRequest` names and namespace.
++ The adapter gets the corresponding `Bucket` and `BucketAccess` instances, and verifies that the BA has been bound.
++ The adapter creates the host files for the secret and endpoint info.
++ At this point the adapter responds to the `NodePublishVolue` request and the kubelet continues to launch the pod

 ##### Sharing Dynamically Created Buckets (green-brown)
 Once a `Bucket` is created, it is discoverable by other users in the cluster (who have been granted the ability to list `Bucket`s or via non-automated methods).
 In order to access the `Bucket`, a user must create a `BucketRequest` (BR) that specifies the `Bucket` instance by name.
 This `BucketRequest` should not specify a `BucketClass` since the `Bucket` instance already exists.
 The user also needs to creates a `BucketAccessRequest` (BAR), which references the BR.
 At this point the workflow is the same as above.

 ### Delete
 _Delete_ covers deleting a bucket and/or revoking access to a bucket.
 A `Bucket` delete is triggerd by the user deleting their `BucketRequest`.
 A `BucketAccess` removal is triggered by the user deleting their `BucketAccessRequest`.
 A bucket is not deleted if there are any bindings (accessors).
 Once all bindings have been removed the `Bucket`'s Phase is set to "Released", **and** if the release policy is "Delete", then the sidecar will gRPC call the provisioner's _Delete_ interface.
 It's up to each provisioner whether or not to physically delete bucket content, but the expectation is that the physical bukcet will at least be made unavailable.

+Also, when the app pod terminates, the kubelet will gRPC call `NodeUnpublishVolume` which is received by the cosi-node-adapter.
+The adapter will ensure that the access granted to this pod is removed, and if this pod is the last accessor, then depending on the bucket's _releasePolicy_, the bucket may be deleted.

 > Note: a brownfield `BucketRequest` is not honored if the associated `Bucket`'s _deleteTimestamp_ is set.